 Lactic acid bacteria are mainly responsible for lactic acid, acetic acid and some other organic acids.
 Lactic acid itself cannot produce offensive off-odour.
 Its association with other partially volatile substances (including short-chain fatty acids) can result in producing rich off-odour smell in the packaged meat.

 During the vacuum storage, the remaining oxygen is quickly used by the present microbes in addition to the respiration of tissue of meat resulting in higher proportion of carbon dioxide.
 The atmosphere is not entirely anaerobic as the films of vacuum packages are usually oxygen permeable to certain extent.
 Therefore Gram negative bacteria will have the opportunity to replace with potential Gram positive bacteria (predominantly Lactic acid bacteria).

 Some bacteria spp. such as Enterobacteriaceae and Aeromonas may survive in the MAP and can cause spoilage (depending on pH, storage, temperature, packaging material and initial population of bacteria).
-It has been reported that growth of Enterobacteriaceae and Pseudomonas is more dramatic on pork stored in MAP rather than that in vacuum packs.
+It has been detected that the growth of Enterobacteriaceae and Pseudomonas is more significant on pork stored in MAP rather than that in vacuum packs.

 Irradiation of meat is also an effective method to suppress most Gram negative bacteria including Pseudomonas and Enterobacteriaceae while certain bacteria such as Moraxella and Psychrobacter immobilis are usually unaffected by irradiation.
 Furthermore, in anaerobic condition, irradiation-tolerant microorganisms including Lactobacilli can develop in meats of beef, poultry and pork.